wapikit/wapikit/Readme.md

 ## 📌 Status

 Alpha Version - This application software is not stable right now.
 It is currently in public alpha.
-Report issues [here](https://github.com/sarthakjdev/wapikit/issues).
+Report issues [here](https://github.com/wapikit/wapikit/issues).

+## 📍 Roadmap:

+- [ ] **In Progress: Campaign Level Analytics**
+- [ ] Live Team Inbox
+- [ ] No Code Chat Flow Configurator
+- [ ] Support Embedded Signup as a Tech provdier in the cloud SaaS keeping user owned API key in self-hosted version.
+- [ ] Feature flag System
+- [ ] Support OpenAI Integration (allowing users to connect AI with the application for auto reply configuration and chat summarization)
+- [ ] Support Slack and Discord Integration (allowing users to connect slack workspace and discord server with application for notifications)
+- [ ] Support E-commerce Product Catalog along with Order Management and Payments Support
+- [ ] Support HubSpot Integration (Sync WhatsApp campaigns with HubSpot CRM to manage leads and automate follow-ups)
+- [ ] Support Linear Integration (allowing users to create issues directly from the chat dashboard)
+- [ ] Support Shopify Integration (Send order confirmations, shipping updates, and promotions via WhatsApp)
+- [ ] Support WooCommerce Integration (Automate abandoned cart reminders and offer personalized discounts through WhatsApp)

+We love to hear what do you want add in the list above.
+If you have got any idea / feature requests.
+Please reach out to us on our slack [here](https://join.slack.com/t/wapikit/shared_invite/zt-2kl7eg29s-4DfP9lFwojQg_yCcyW_w6Q)

-### Links:
+### 🔗 Links:

 - [Website]('https://wapikit.com')
 - [Documentation]('https://docs.wapikit.com')